wso2/docs-ob-toolkit-berlin/en/docs/learn/integration-with-bank.md

 externally or to make a payment online.
 Therefore, in a bank, the shareable account list and the payable account list can either be the same or different.

-In the default WSO2 Open Banking Berlin Toolkit, at least two APIs are expected to return shareable and payable accounts.
+In the default NextGenPSD2 Reference Toolkit, at least two APIs are expected to return shareable and payable accounts.
 When passing the `user_id` a JSON response must be returned.
 Then it automatically loads the accounts list on the consent page.

 ### Payable Accounts API